-"On the one hand, this paragraph shows how Jesus came to have the legal status v.
-18 Jesus Christ of a son of David even though Joseph did not father him: 'Joseph son of David' (v.
+v.
+18 Jesus the Messiah "On the one hand, this paragraph shows how Jesus came to have the legal status of a son of David even though Joseph did not father him: 'Joseph son of David' (v.
 20) made Jesus his son by taking Mary to wife prior to Jesus' birth and by naming the infant on his birth (cf. m.
 B. Bat.
 8:6).
 Without this explanation the preceding genealogy of Joseph is pointless" (Robert H. Gundry, Matthew, 20).

 v.
-18 pledged "On the other hand, this paragraph highlights Jesus' deity by noting that Mary became pregnant after her betrothal to Joseph but before her marriage to and cohabitation with him" (20).
-"Engaged" (TEV, The NET Bible, NRSV), "betrothed" (NKJV, NASB).
-Engagement was a binding arrangement; the betrothed girl could be called 'the wife' of her fiance and the young man, likewise, could be called the girl's 'husband' as Joseph is in v.
-19. "To break a betrothal, divorce proceedings were necessary" (Leon Morris, The Gospel According to Matthew, 19), and "the death of one party made the other a widow or widower" (Gundry, 21; For more detailed descriptions of the betrothal and wedding see Wilkins, 73, 74).
+18 pledged Cf. "Engaged" (TEV, NET, NRSV), "betrothed" (NKJV, NASB).
+"On the other hand, this paragraph highlights Jesus' deity by noting that Mary became pregnant after her betrothal to Joseph but before her marriage to and cohabitation with him" (Gundry, 20).
+Engagement "was a binding arrangement; the betrothed could be called 'the wife' of her fiancé as is the case with Mary here (v.
+20); the young man could similarly be called the girl's 'husband' as is Joseph here (v.
+19").
+To break a betrothal, divorce proceedings were necessary" (Leon Morris, The Gospel According to Matthew, 27), and "the death of one party made the other a widow or widower" (Gundry, 21; For more detailed descriptions of the betrothal and wedding see Michael J. Wilkins, The NIV Application Commentary: Matthew, 73, 74).

-"Were married" (TEV).
-The Greek word can refer to "coming together in a sexual v.
-18 came together sense" (BAGD); here it refers to "coming together in marriage," which would naturally entail the sexual sense.
+v.
+18 came together "Were married" (TEV).
+The Greek word can refer to "coming together in a sexual sense" (see BAGD); here it refers to "coming together in marriage," which would naturally entail the sexual sense.
 The word "before" precludes the possibility that Joseph was Jesus' biological father.

 v.
-18 was found Another example of the divine passive (see "of whom was born" in v.
-16) that here underscores the role of the Holy Spirit in the conception of Jesus.
+18 was found Another example of the divine passive (see "of whom Jesus was born" in v.
+16, ESV) that here underscores the role of the Holy Spirit in the conception of Jesus.
 Evidently, sometime after Gabriel visited her (Lk 1:26-38), Mary told Joseph that she was pregnant along with what the angel had said.
 "By the time of the narrative in Matthew, Mary is approximately four months pregnant.
 She has spent three months with Elizabeth, her 'relative' (Lk 1:36, 56), but now returns to Nazareth, where she 'was found' to be pregnant.
 This does not imply that Mary has attempted to conceal the pregnancy (i.e., she is 'found out'), but rather that it becomes known to others including Joseph.
-This is not yet public knowledge, because Joseph can still divorce her privately (1:19)" (74).
+This is not yet public knowledge, because Joseph can still divorce her privately (1:19)" (Wilkins, 74).

 v.
-19 and "Joseph was a man who always did what was right, but he did not want to disgrace Mary publicly; so he made plans to break the engagement privately" (TEV).
+19 and yet "Joseph was a man who always did what was right, but he did not want to disgrace Mary publicly; so he made plans to break the engagement privately" (TEV).

-Although Joseph had not taken Mary home as his wife, he had to "divorce" her to v.
-19 divorce terminate their engagement.
+v.
+19 divorce Although Joseph had not taken Mary home as his wife, he had to "divorce" her to terminate their engagement.
 "On the one hand, he could seek a public divorce, where her condition will become known overtly.
 But then she will be subject to community disgrace as an adulteress, and it could make her liable to be stoned according to the law.
 On the other hand, he could divorce her privately.
 The law did not require the deed to be made public, making allowance for a relatively private divorce (two or three witnesses).
-The latter was the only option that would allow Joseph to maintain his personal righteousness according to the law and yet save Mary from public disgrace and from possible death" (75).
+The latter was the only option that would allow Joseph to maintain his personal righteousness according to the law and yet save Mary from public disgrace and from possible death" (Wilkins, 75).